-By facilitating conversation about mental health across culture, ideology and age, Jimmy Westerheim is reframing struggle as fundamentally human to bridge the isolation that stigma associated with struggles and mental health too often brings.
+By both empowering people to access their own resources and facilitating conversation about mental health across culture, ideology and age, Jimmy Westerheim is reframing struggle as fundamentally human to bridge the isolation that stigma associated with struggle too often brings.

 The New Idea

 Jimmy is empowering people facing adversity and democratizing conversation about mental health and recovery strategies with a new approach.
 It neutralizes the role of geographical and cultural context through a shared interview formula, thereby reframing mental health struggles as fundamentally human.
 Made available widely and for free on multiple online platforms so that it is easy to utilize in everything from schools to therapist offices, the Life Experience Library destigmatizes mental health struggles and increases psychosocial knowledge as a result.